 7. Crescent Bend Nature Park (Schertz)

-Heading out of Converse, budget under 10 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Converse, budget under 10 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 12805 W. Schaefer Rd, Schertz, TX 78154